Quit Smoking Cold Turkey: Does It Work?

 Thereâs something psychologically attractive about a hard stop.
 No weaning.
 No crutches.
 No patches making your arm itchy.
 Just you versus the addiction.
 It feels like the âhonestâ way to quit.

-And honestly?
-For certain personality types, it is.
+And for certain personality types, it is.
 Some people do better ripping off the band-aid.
 The ambiguity of âIâm cutting downâ gives them too much room to negotiate with themselves.

 3. Simplicity